deepgram/web-next/content/blog/posts/asynchronous-logic-to-write-a-vue-3-and-deepgram-captions-component/index.md

 ---
-title: Asynchronous Logic to Write a Vue 3 and Deepgram Captions Component
+title: "Asynchronous Logic to Write a Vue 3 and Deepgram Captions Component"
-description: In this segment, learn how to use Vue 3 composables to power a text-captions component that integrates with Deepgram's speech-to-text API.
-Read more here!
+description: "In this segment, learn how to use Vue 3 composables to power a text-captions component that integrates with Deepgram's speech-to-text API.
+Read more here!"
 date: 2022-04-01
 cover: https://res.cloudinary.com/deepgram/image/upload/v1648829347/blog/2022/03/asynchronous-logic-to-write-a-vue-3-and-deepgram-captions-component/Building-Livestreaming-w-AmazonIVS.jpg
 authors: